Caviar is clearly the star of the show on any restaurant menu and takes center stage when introduced among guests at home or as gourmet gifts.

 When dessert rolls around, you can even scoop a bit of caviar on some white chocolate to indulge your more adventurous guests.
 It may look strange, but trust us, it’s delicious!

 At the end of the day, the best caviar accompaniment will depend largely on your preferences, and everyone will find a unique way of enjoying this delicacy as a result.
+Of course, the purists and connoisseurs will stick to sturgeon caviar, but these recipes can also be used with other fish roe such as salmon or trout for a delicious dining experience.

 Whether you opt for simple crackers and toasts, veggies or eggs, or go all-out on a creamy pasta main course, caviar raises the stakes for flavor and fun.